The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 Changed the name of this document from Regulations to Bylaws.
 Changed the word "Regulations" to "Bylaws" where said word appeared in this document.

-January 30, 2001: Article I Section 2 - Substituted "Further requirements..." for all after first sentence.
+January 30, 2001: Modified Article I, Section 2, Substituted "Further requirements..." for all after first sentence.

 Modified Article I, Section 4, Removed specific dues amount and allow Trustees to determine dues amount.